 - SAP Suspension may be appealed if unusual and/or mitigating circumstances affected academic progress.
-Such circumstances may include a severe illness or injury to the student or an immediate family member, the death of a student's relative, student activation into military service or other circumstance as deemed appropriate for consideration by the SAP Appeals Committee. - To appeal the student must submit a letter to the Office of Financial Aid no later than 15 business days before the beginning

-- of the semester for which reinstatement is desired.
-This should explain in detail why they failed to meet the minimum academic standards, what unusual and/or mitigating circumstances caused the failure and how their situation has improved. - The SAP Appeals Committee decision result will be sent to the student by mail or electronic means. - Appeal approvals will give the conditions and timeframe for maintaining aid eligibility. - SAP Appeals Committee decisions cannot be appealed to another source. - 6.
-Students who raise their cumulative standards to equal or exceed the minimum requirements should contact the Director of Financial Aid to see if they may be reinstated to SAP Good Standing from that point forward. - The SAP Appeals Committee members are the Dean of Student Life, Associate Dean of Faculty, Registrar and the Director of Financial Aid.
+Such circumstances may include a severe illness or injury to the student or an immediate family member, the death of a student's relative, student activation into military service or other circumstances as deemed appropriate for consideration by the SAP Appeals Committee. - 2.
+To appeal, the student must submit a letter to the Office of Financial Aid no later than 15 business days before the beginning of the semester for which reinstatement is desired.
+This should explain in detail why they failed to meet the minimum SAP standards, what unusual and/or mitigating circumstances caused the failure, and how their situation has improved to allow the student to meet the SAP standards at the next evaluation. - 3.
+The SAP Appeal Committee's decision will be sent to the student by mail or electronic means.
+Approvals will be granted for students who will be able to meet SAP standards by the end of the next payment period, or the student will be placed on an academic plan that will ensure the student is able to meet SAP standards by a specific point in time. - 4.
+Appeal approval notifications will give the conditions and timeframe for maintaining aid eligibility. - 5.
+Students with approved appeals will be placed on SAP probation for the next enrollment period.
+At the end of that enrollment period, the student's SAP status will be reevaluated.
+In order for the student to remain eligible for financial aid, the student must be meeting the SAP standards or successfully following the academic plan provided in the SAP probation letter. - 6.
+SAP Appeals Committee decisions cannot be appealed to another source. - 7.
+Students who raise their cumulative standards to equal or exceed the minimum requirements should contact the Director of Financial Aid to see if they may be reinstated to SAP Good Standing from that point forward. - 8.
+The SAP Appeals Committee members are the Dean of Student Life, Associate Dean of Faculty, and Registrar.